#18 — Parshat Mishpatim

 Overview

-At the end of the parasha, we read of the ratifying of the covenant by Moses in front of all the people.
+At the end of the parsha, we read of the ratifying of the covenant by Moses in front of all the people.
 The nation calls out in one voice, “All that the L-rd has commanded, we will heed and obey.”
 Right after that we read of Moses climbing the mountain to receive the Torah.

 Sandwiched between rules and covenant, though, is a passage about an enigmatic figure: an angel who identifies intimately with Hashem Himself.

-Parashat Mishpatim opens with the words “Now these are the rules that you shall set before them.”
+Parshat Mishpatim opens with the words “Now these are the rules that you shall set before them.”

 And after these words, a long list of rules follows.
 From the Hebrew slave to violent crimes, restitution, marriage ethics, and religious purity, the categories abound.

-The Purpose of Rules
+The purpose of rules

 While others endeavored to establish a rationale or coherence behind this list, we want simply to highlight a more fundamental issue: why was this seemingly random list given to the nation of Israel?